ebuchman/blog/content/posts/mmt.md

 with access to real productive resources.
 Of course enforcing such a discipline might appear to subjugate the power of monetary sovereignty to some external constraints.
-But this is to honestly do what MMT proposes monetary sovereigns do anyways through the more insidious route of inflation followed by taxation.
+But this is to honestly do what MMT proposes monetary sovereigns do anyways through the more insidious route of inflation-then-taxation.

 ## Local Basic Jobs

-For me, a Monetary Localist, inspired by Bitcoin and the cryptocurrency movement, the regular issuance of the currency must be tied to the performance of some kind of work that is useful to the community the currency serves.
+For me, a Monetary Localist, inspired by Bitcoin and the cryptocurrency movement, the regular issuance of the currency ought to be tied to the performance of some kind of work that is useful to the community the currency serves.
 In this way the currency comes to represent the value inherent in that activity.
 In the case of Bitcoin, that's literal Proof of Work hashing.
 If (humour me here) clean Bitcoin mining power were uniformly distributed across humanity, Bitcoin would provide a kind of perfect Universal Basic Job.
-In the case of Proof of Stake, it's validation activity; for many DeFi projects, its liquidity provisioning, etc. We can imagine the evolution of our crypto systems stepping progressively from global, objective, cryptographic proof of work to increasingly local, subjective forms of work (access to which ultimately are more uniformly distributed),
+In the case of Proof of Stake, the "useful work" is validation activity; for many DeFi projects, it's liquidity provisioning, etc. We can imagine the evolution of our crypto systems stepping progressively from global, objective, cryptographic proof of work to increasingly local, subjective forms of work (access to which ultimately are more uniformly distributed),